jdmonin/JSettlers2/README.txt

 $ psql --file jsettlers-tables.sql socdata

-For sqlite, copy jsettlers-tables.sql to the same directory as JSettlersServer.jar and run this command (jar filename may vary):
+For sqlite, copy jsettlers-tables.sql to the same directory as JSettlersServer.jar and sqlite-jdbc-3.7.2.jar and run this command (sqlite jar filename may vary, update the jsettlers.db.jar parameter to match it):
 $ java -jar JSettlersServer.jar -Djsettlers.db.jar=sqlite-jdbc-3.7.2.jar  -Djsettlers.db.url=jdbc:sqlite:jsettlers.sqlite  -Djsettlers.db.script.setup=jsettlers-tables.sql
 After a few seconds you should see this message:
 	DB setup script was successful.
 Exiting now.